oracle-livelabs/database/db-19c-fundamentals/online-table-move/online-table-move.md

     </copy>
     ```

-4. Lets add some data to our table.
+4. Let's add some data to our table.
 We will use the **Run Script button** for the remainder of this lab.
-Its located in the Database Actions console as shown in the gif below.
+It's located in the Database Actions console as shown in the GIF below.
 (F5) works as well

     ```
     <copy>